tanguy7/Productive-breaking-suggestion-in-HRI/README.md

 # Productive-breaking-suggestion-in-HRI

 In this project we test the effect of two different types of break happening during a HRI on Short-Term Memory (STM).
+To have a better understanding, please first read [This report](./Semester_project_tanguy.pdf)

 We designed three games for testing STM : 'number_game.py', 'word_game.py', 'visual_game.py'
 We use 4 forms to measure anxiety : 'stai1.py', 'stai2.py', 'stai3.py', 'stai4.py'